pedrodbs/frogger-study/README.md

 The agents' behavior was acquired through reinforcement learning (RL).

-The video clips correspond to visual explanations produced by eXplanation RL (XRL) framework.
+The video clips correspond to visual explanations produced by an eXplanation RL (XRL) framework.
 Each video captures a different aspect of an agent's interaction with the environment.

 ## Structure